Quantum machine learning of large datasets using randomized measurements: Measurement

-where $D(k,q)$ is the Hamming distance that counts the number of bits that differ between the computational states $v_k$ and $v_q$.
+where $D(v,v')$ is the Hamming distance that counts the number of bits that differ between the computational states $v$ and $v'$.

-The statistical error of estimating the kernel $K_\text{b}(\boldsymbol{\theta}_i,\boldsymbol{\theta}_j)$ in this way scales as $\propto 1/\sqrt{r}$ with the number of measurement bases $r$.
-The number $s$ of measurement samples per basis scales exponentially with the number $N$ of qubits~\cite{elben2019statistical,elben2020cross}.
-However, by using importance sampling, the number of measurements can be drastically reduced~\cite{rath2021importance}.
-The number of measurements needed to determine all entries of the kernel matrix scales linearly with the dataset size $L$, allowing us to quickly process kernels of large datasets.
-Other commonly used measurement strategies such as the swap test~\cite{buhrman2001quantum,nguyen2021experimental} or the inversion test~\cite{havlivcek2019supervised} have to explicitly prepare both states $\rho(\boldsymbol{\theta}_i)$ and $\rho(\boldsymbol{\theta}_j)$ on the quantum computer and thus scale unfavorably with the square $L^2$ of the dataset size (see Appendix~\ref{sec:meas_kernel}).
+\revB{To measure all entries of the kernel, we perform $N_\text{R}=srL$ measurements in total.
+The error $\Delta K$ of estimating a single kernel entry scales as $\Delta K \propto 1/(s\sqrt{r})$~\cite{elben2020cross}.
+Thus, for a fixed error it is beneficial to choose the number of bases $r$ to a relatively small number compared to $s$.
+Note that for sufficient accuracy a minimal number of $r$ is needed which increases with $N$.
+Overall, the number of measurements needed to estimate the kernel scales as $N_\text{R}\propto 2^{aN}L$, with a factor $a\lesssim 1$ that depends on the type of state being measured~\cite{elben2019statistical,elben2020cross} and can be improved by importance sampling~\cite{rath2021importance}.
+While for large $N$, the exponential measurement cost is prohibitive, for intermediate qubit number on the order of ten qubits the measurement cost is moderate.
+With our method, the number of measurements needed to determine the full kernel matrix scales only linearly with the dataset size $N_\text{R}\propto L$, a quadratic speedup in contrast to other methods.} Other commonly used measurement strategies such as the swap test~\cite{buhrman2001quantum,nguyen2021experimental} or the inversion test~\cite{havlivcek2019supervised,peters2021machine} have to explicitly prepare both states $\rho(\boldsymbol{\theta}_i)$ and $\rho(\boldsymbol{\theta}_j)$ on the quantum computer.
+Thus, they scale unfavorably with the square $N_\text{R}\propto L^2$ of the dataset size (see Appendix~\ref{sec:meas_kernel}). \revB{While randomized measurements requires an overhead compared to standard methods, we find that for relatively small datasets, $L>21$, randomized measurement requires less measurements for our experimental parameters (see Appendix~\ref{sec:cost}).
+For $L=10^3$, we find that randomized measurement requires a factor 100 lower number of measurements compared to the parameters used in previous works.
+A further advantage is found in error mitigation.
+For standard measurement methods on noisy quantum computers, error mitigation adds a substantial cost to the measurement budget~\cite{endo2021hybrid}.
+In contrast, randomized measurement can mitigate errors without further measurement cost as we show in the following.}